ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Comfyui_CXH_Phi_3.5**](https://github.com/StartHua/Comfyui_CXH_Phi_3.5): Phi-3.5-vision-instruct fast talk with image !
 - [**ComfyUI Deepface**](https://github.com/jordoh/ComfyUI-Deepface): ComfyUI nodes wrapping the [a/deepface](https://github.com/serengil/deepface) library.
 - [**Tracking Nodes for Videos**](https://github.com/logtd/ComfyUI-TrackingNodes): A set of nodes to track objects through videos using YOLO and other processors.
+- [**ComfyUI-APGScaling**](https://github.com/logtd/ComfyUI-APGScaling): ComfyUI nodes to use [a/APG scaling](https://huggingface.co/papers/2410.02416) for CFG, allowing for better image quality with higher CFG.
 - [**Node Pack mostly for manipulating strings and integers**](https://github.com/MokkaBoss1/ComfyUI_Mokkaboss1): Node Pack mostly for manipulating strings and integers
 - [**ComfyUI_FollowYourEmoji**](https://github.com/smthemex/ComfyUI_FollowYourEmoji): You can make emoji from a video and a image in comfyui
 - [**ComfyUI-StylizePhoto-MZ**](https://github.com/MinusZoneAI/ComfyUI-StylizePhoto-MZ): A stylized node with simple operation.
 The effect is achieved by I2I and lora.
 The clay style is currently implemented.Comes with watermark function.
 - [**ComfyUI-MuseTalkUtils**](https://github.com/xuhongming251/ComfyUI-MuseTalkUtils): MuseTalk ComfyUI Preprocess and Postprocess Nodes
 - [**comfyUI_FrequencySeparation_RGB-HSV**](https://github.com/risunobushi/comfyUI_FrequencySeparation_RGB-HSV): A collection of simple nodes for Frequency Separation / Frequency Recombine with RGB and HSV methods
 - [**ComfyUI-AstralAnimator**](https://github.com/ShmuelRonen/ComfyUI-AstralAnimator): A custom node for ComfyUI that enables smooth, keyframe-based animations for image generation.
 Create dynamic sequences with control over motion, zoom, rotation, and easing effects.
 Ideal for AI-assisted animation and video content creation.
-- [**ComfyUI-DiffusersImageOutpaint**](https://github.com/GiusTex/ComfyUI-DiffusersImageOutpaint): ComfyUI nodes for outpainting images with diffusers, based on [a/diffusers-image-outpaint](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/tree/main) by fffiloni.
 - [**MergeBlockWeighted_fo_ComfyUI**](https://github.com/YinBailiang/MergeBlockWeighted_fo_ComfyUI): Nodes: MergeBlockWeighted
 - [**comfy_PoP**](https://github.com/picturesonpictures/comfy_PoP): A collection of custom nodes for ComfyUI.
 Includes a quick canny edge detection node with unconventional settings, simple LoRA stack nodes for workflow efficiency, and a customizable aspect ratio node.
 - [**ymc-node-suite-comfyui**](https://github.com/YMC-GitHub/ymc-node-suite-comfyui): ymc 's nodes for comfyui.
 This extension is composed of nodes that provide various utility features such as text, region, and I/O.
+- [**easy-comfy-nodes**](https://github.com/wmatson/easy-comfy-nodes): A collection of utility nodes primarily for interacting with comfy via automated systems
 - [**comfyui-psd2png**](https://github.com/violet-chen/comfyui-psd2png): Nodes: Psd2Png.
 - [**ComfyUI Assistant**](https://github.com/OpenArt-AI/ComfyUI-Assistant): ComfyUI Assistant is your one stop plugin for everything you need to get started with comfy-ui.
 Now it provides useful courses, tutorials, and basic templates.
 - [**ComfyUI-Pymunk**](https://github.com/chaojie/ComfyUI-Pymunk): Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python
 - [**ComfyUI-Path-Helper**](https://github.com/Billius-AI/ComfyUI-Path-Helper): Nodes:Create Project Root, Add Folder, Add Folder Advanced, Add File Name Prefix, Add File Name Prefix Advanced, ShowPath
-- [**ComfyUI-APGScaling**](https://github.com/logtd/ComfyUI-APGScaling): ComfyUI nodes to use [a/APG scaling](https://huggingface.co/papers/2410.02416) for CFG, allowing for better image quality with higher CFG.
 - [**ComfyUI AceNodes**](https://github.com/hay86/ComfyUI_AceNodes): Some useful custom nodes that are not included in ComfyUI core yet.
 - [**ComfyUI Video Player**](https://github.com/BetaDoggo/ComfyUI-VideoPlayer): A silly POC Video Player for ComfyUI
 - [**ComfyUI-iTools**](https://github.com/MohammadAboulEla/ComfyUI-iTools): The iTools are some quality of life nodes, like read a possible prompt used to create an image, save a prompt to file as a new line, read prompts from a multiline file.
 - [**ComfyUI Easy Civitai (XTNodes)**](https://github.com/X-T-E-R/ComfyUI-EasyCivitai-XTNodes): Load your model with image previews, or directly download and import Civitai models via URL.
 This custom ComfyUI node supports Checkpoint, LoRA, and LoRA Stack models, offering features like bypass options.
+- [**ComfyUI-Alimama-ControlNet-compatible**](https://github.com/zhiselfly/ComfyUI-Alimama-ControlNet-compatible): Compatible with alimama's SD3-ControlNet Demo on ComfyUI.
 - [**ComfyUI-MiniCPM-Plus**](https://github.com/CY-CHENYUE/ComfyUI-MiniCPM-Plus): Custom nodes for MiniCPM language models in ComfyUI.
 Provides advanced text generation and image understanding functions.
 - [**ComfyUI Compression and Encryption Node**](https://github.com/RiceRound/ComfyUI_CryptoCat): a lightweight open-source node for ComfyUI, designed to simplify workflows while providing encryption protection for them.
 - [**Auto-MBW**](https://github.com/szhublox/ambw_comfyui): Auto-MBW for ComfyUI loosely based on sdweb-auto-MBW.
 Nodes: auto merge block weighted
 - [**ComfyUI-Fans**](https://github.com/uarefans/ComfyUI-Fans): Nodes: Fans Styler (Max 10 Style), Fans Text Concat (Until 10 text), Fans Prompt Styler Postive (Can replace {prompt} word in your csv files), Fans Prompt Styler Negative (With sentence structure).
 - [**LCMSampler-ComfyUI**](https://github.com/laksjdjf/LCMSampler-ComfyUI): This extension node is intended for the use of LCM conversion for SSD-1B-anime.
 It does not guarantee operation with the original LCM (as it cannot load weights in the current version).
 To take advantage of fast generation with LCM, a node for using TAESD as a decoder is also provided.
 This is inspired by ComfyUI-OtherVAEs.
 - [**asymmetric-tiling-comfyui**](https://github.com/alsritter/asymmetric-tiling-comfyui): Nodes:Asymmetric_Tiling_KSampler.
-- [**easy-comfy-nodes**](https://github.com/wmatson/easy-comfy-nodes): A collection of utility nodes primarily for interacting with comfy via automated systems
 - [**RUI-Nodes**](https://github.com/rui40000/RUI-Nodes): Rui's workflow-specific custom node, written using GPT.
 - [**ComfyUI-dust3r**](https://github.com/chaojie/ComfyUI-dust3r): ComfyUI dust3r
 - [**image_control**](https://github.com/abyz22/image_control): Nodes:abyz22_Padding Image, abyz22_ImpactWildcardEncode, abyz22_setimageinfo, abyz22_SaveImage, abyz22_ImpactWildcardEncode_GetPrompt, abyz22_SetQueue, abyz22_drawmask, abyz22_FirstNonNull, abyz22_blendimages, abyz22_blend_onecolor.
 Please check workflow in [a/https://github.com/abyz22/image_control](https://github.com/abyz22/image_control)